aboodmm/kafka-expeditor/README.md

 # fakker
 Testing tool to ease the developer into posting messages to kafka from a directory and a configured set of topics.

+This is intended to be used on a local machine to aid in the initial stages of development.

 ### Startup

 Grab a Docker compose yaml that includes Kafka and Zookeeper.